‘I Didn’t Know I Could Get My Suboxone Online’

 • Blood in the toilet bowl

-• Nausea accompanying constipation
+• Nausea and vomiting accompanying constipation

 Your doctor may discuss your history of Suboxone treatment to understand how this might impact your digestion and overall health.
 They may also perform a physical exam, which could include a rectal exam, especially if you have more serious symptoms like pain or bleeding.